Great Guide to Visit the Beautiful Botanical Park of Crete in Chania!

 botanical park Crete

 No, the walk is quite pleasant and as relaxed as you want.
 You can take all the time you need.
-There are also plenty of places where to sit and rest if you get tired, mostly if you visit in the heat of the summer.
+Plenty of places to sit and rest are available if you get tired, which is useful if you visit in the heat of the summer. useful if you visit in the heat of the summer.

 Yellow flowers, orange flowers, green leaves

-If you want, you can choose to take a small detour before reaching the pond (signpost with a map), this way you will be able to shorten the way.
+You can take a small detour before reaching the pond (signpost with a map); this way, you can shorten the journey.

 The path is not paved, so don’t wear fancy shoes or flip-flops.
 Walking sandals are hiking boots are great, but a pair of tennis shoes is more than enough.